taylorswrite/203b-Docker-Notes/README.md

 **Review the docker-build.sh script before executing**

-run `bash docker-build.sh`.
+run `bash ./Docker/docker-build.sh`.
 This takes about 3 hours to complete!!!